im-o/Simple-RecyclerView-android-studio/README.md

-im use android Android Studio 3.2.1
+im use Android Studio 3.2.1